QuantEcon/QuantEcon.py/README.md

 ### Getting Started

-We recommend you start by visiting the [lecture series main page](http://quant-econ.net), which provides detailed information on getting starting with Python and working with this code repository.
+We recommend you start by visiting the [lecture series main page](http://quant-econ.net), which provides detailed information on working with this code repository.

 ### Downloading the Repository